Home/ Blog/ Preventive Care/

 As a person approaches end stage Alzheimer’s, symptoms become severe.
 Due to extensive damage to the nerve cells in the brain, an individual begins experiencing severe decline in vocabulary, emotions and the ability to control their movement.
 As a person moves through these final stages, they increasingly lose touch with their external environment, and it becomes more difficult to respond.
 They will find it difficult to carry on a conversation or even to control their bodily movement, eventually requiring around-the-clock assistance to perform everyday tasks.

-Stage 6: Severe Alzheimer's
+Stage 6: Moderately severe Alzheimer's

 An older woman looks away, upset while a younger woman tries to care for her-9.jpeg